AleksaMCode/AMx64/README.md

 ### Console Input
 <p align="justify">The system service to read characters from the console is the system read (sys_read).
 Like a high-level language, for the console, characters are read from standard input (stdin).
 The stdin is the default file descriptor for reading characters from the keyboard.
 The file descriptor is already opened and available for use in program (assembly and high-level languages).

 When using the system service to read from the keyboard, much like the write system service, the number of characters to read is required.
-Of course, we will need to declarean appropriate amount of space to store the characters being read.
+Of course, we will need to declare an appropriate amount of space to store the characters being read.
 If we request 10 characters to read and the user types more than 10, the additional characters will be lost.</p>

 <table style="width:40%">
   <tr>